Deadlines for employers with 16+ employees to offer Illinois Secure Choice have passed — businesses of these sizes should act now to avoid penalties

 Is Illinois Secure Choice legally mandatory?

-Yes!
-Employers who don’t comply with the Illinois Secure Choice Savings Program Act may be subject to fines and penalties as described in the act (820 ILCS 80/85):
+Yes, the Illinois Secure Choice Savings Program Act is legally mandatory for Illinois employers.
+Employers who don’t comply with the Illinois Secure Choice Act may be subject to penalties as described in the act (820 ILCS 80/85):

 Are there contribution and income limitations?

-However, Illinois Secure Choice does offer a Traditional IRA option to participants who aren’t eligible to contribute to a Roth IRA and must recharacterize prior year contributions.
+However, Illinois Secure Choice does offer a Traditional IRA option to participants who aren’t eligible to contribute to a Roth IRA.
 Traditional IRAs do not have an income limit.

 How are employee contributions treated?

-Unless an employee opt outs within the 30-day grace period, Illinois employers automatically enroll them in Illinois Secure Choice, start deducting a default 5% of every paycheck, and contribute that amount to a Roth IRA under the employee’s name.
+Unless an employee opt outs within the 30-day grace period, Illinois employers automatically enroll them in Illinois Secure Choice, start deducting a default 5% contribution from each paycheck, and contribute that amount to a Roth IRA under the employee’s name.
 Once enrolled, employees can increase or decrease their withholding as a percentage or dollar amount.

 By default, all employee contributions are deposited in an age-based target-date fund designed to end in the year closest to when the participant turns 65 (or plans to retire).
 To minimize investment fees, the Illinois Secure Choice Board chooses funds that are passively managed.
 Additionally, the Board offers these other funds, too: